 - Recommendation: When a test is not designed to measure students’ basic skills, allow appropriate tools such as a calculator, scratch paper, or a dictionary for exams.

-- Recommendation: Maintain copies (ideally in a digital format) of all content provided to students.
+- Expectation: Maintain copies of all content provided to students.

 - Expectation: Provide the course syllabus online in Blackboard, in an accessible format

-- Expectation: Provide a copy of these expectations and recommendations to any guest speakers so they can provide their lectures in an accessible way.
+- Expectation: Provide a copy of these expectations and recommendations to any guest speakers or students providing class content so they can provide their lectures/content in an accessible way.